lcchua/homework-0/README.md

 Clone the above-mentioned Git repositories and then follow the following steps of action:

 ### ML Model Training & Publishing
-_fill in the pipeline steps to check, install, build and execute_ _remove this section as according_
+_fill in the workflow pipeline steps to check, install, build and execute_ _remove this section as according_

 ### AWS EKS/Kubernetes Cluster Infrastructure
-_fill in the pipeline steps to check, install, build and execute_ _remove this section as according_
+_fill in the workkflow pipeline steps to check, install, build and execute_ _remove this section as according_

 ### Prometheus & Grafana SRE Montioring Tools
-_fill in the pipeline steps to check, install, build and execute_ _remove this section as according_
+_fill in the workflow pipeline steps to check, install, build and execute_ _remove this section as according_

 ### Insurance Buying Prediction Application Deployment & Rollback
-_fill in the pipeline steps to check, install, build and execute_ _remove this section as according_
+_fill in the workflow pipeline steps to check, install, build and execute_ _remove this section as according_

 ## Dependencies